leftfield-geospatial/homonim/docs/case_studies/aerial_mosaic.rst

     **Corrected mosaic**

 There is a clear improvement from the source mosaic.
-Seamlines and other variations are no longer visible, and there is a good match between the corrected images and the MODIS backdrop.
+Seamlines and other variations are no longer visible, and corrected images match the MODIS backdrop.

 Evaluation
 ----------